Find Cheap Auto Insurance Quotes in Your Area

 Reduced rates on your insurance policy

 The law further states that only accident prevention courses accredited by the Commissioner are eligible for the discount.
-The course must consist of at least eight (8) hours either in the form of a traditional classroom set-up, or as a cyber class which you can take privately.
-Once you’ve finished the program, the provider will issue you a certificate which will deem you eligible for the rate reduction.
-You can easily renew your right to the discount by re-taking the 8-hour mature defensive driving course every three years.
-Note that, even if you do not make the age-cut, chances are your insurer will be willing to offer you some amount of discount for completing and getting a certificate if you ask them for it.
+The course must consist of at least eight hours either in the form of a traditional classroom set-up or as a cyber class which you can take privately.
+Once you’ve finished the program, the provider will issue you a certificate that will deem you eligible for the rate reduction.

 Increase confidence in your driving ability